Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * version / model
 * serial number

 Good documentation of instrumentation is important, particularly if there are any issues.
-Keep the details to hand in the field and with anyone who is able to offer support back at your institution: this makes it much easier to contact the manufacturer for support whilst in the field, or afterwards when trying to solve problems.
+Keep the details to hand in the field and with anyone who is able to offer support back at the institution: this makes it much easier to contact the manufacturer for support whilst in the field, or afterwards when trying to solve problems.

 During an expedition, it is possible that part of the instrumentation might change: for instance, a new sensor could be added, or swapped if one fails.
-Always ensure you record:
+Always record:

 * date installed
 * date removed
 * details of problems (if there were any)
 * location of installation on the platform or on parent instrument (e.g. side of ship, height on mast, which part of CTD rosette)
-* which data files each instrument corresponds to
+* data files to which each instrument corresponds.

 For computers and software, record:

 * operating system name and version
-* software name and version
+* software name and version, including any packages
-* any particular set-up
+* any particular set-up and computing environment.

-Prepare file templates (spreadsheets are ideal) for collecting this information before you go in the field so nothing is forgotten.
+Prepare file templates (spreadsheets or plain text files are ideal) for collecting this information before going into the field so nothing is forgotten.

 ### Documentation

 Much of the specific [metadata](#metadata) to be recorded has been described in detail above.
-Carefully prepare template documents that you can take and complete whilst in the field.
+Carefully prepare template documents that can be taken and completed in the field.

-For further documentation this can be a simple [readme.txt](#readme.txt) files with headers to remind you which information you need to record.
+For further documentation about methods, problems encountered and anything else, this can be a simple [README](#README.txt) file with headers as reminders of information should be recorded.

 Notes, diagrams, photographs and any other forms of documentation should be backed up alongside your data.

 ### Travel and customs

-Plan how you will get your data storage (and related) hardware to and from the field location with good time.
-Carefully check cargo restrictions to ensure that your hardware meets the requirements of carriage.
+Plan how data storage (and related) hardware to and from the field location with good time.
+Carefully check cargo restrictions to ensure that hardware meets the requirements of carriage.
 Batteries that are in UPSs or other instrumentation are particularly regulated.
 Import regulations should also be carefully checked.
-Finally, don't forget to consider the regulations of countries through which you will be transiting, as well as your means of transport.
+Finally, do not forget to consider the regulations of countries that will be transited, as well as modes of transport.

-Don't forget to plan for the return journey: when returning with portable media devices holding your carefully-collected data, think carefully about how you will get them back.
-Consider encryption of the device if it holds personal or sensitive data and if someone else is travelling back to the same location, consider carrying separate copies of the data.
+Plan for the return journey: when returning with portable media devices holding carefully-collected data, think carefully about how they will be transported.
+Consider encryption of the device if it holds personal or sensitive data and if someone else is travelling back to the same location, consider asking them to carry a separate copy of the data.

-As previously discussed in the section about [preparation for sample collection](#preparing-for-sample-collection), it is important to understand the requirements of customs and other permits that are required so you can record such information ([metadata](#metadata)) whilst in the field, avoiding a rush at the end of your field work to complete such documentation.
+As previously discussed in the section about [preparation for sample collection](#preparing-for-sample-collection), it is important to understand the requirements of customs and other permits that are required so this information ([metadata](#metadata)) can be recorded whilst in the field.